On Supports for graphs of bounded genus: Applications

 In the Conclusion section of~\cite{RR18}, the authors show an example of a set of weakly non-piercing regions in the plane that does not admit a planar support.
 We show that if we additionally impose the condition that the regions are \emph{simply connected}, then there is a support of genus at most $g$.

 Let $\mathcal{R}$ be a collection of weakly non-piercing regions on a surface of genus $g$.
 Consider the boundaries $\partial R$ and $\partial R'$ of two regions $R$ and $R'$ in $\mathcal{R}$, respectively.
 Then, $\partial R\cap\partial R'$ consists of a finite collection of isolated points and arcs.
 If at an isolated point, the boundaries of the regions cross, then we call this point a \emph{crossing point}.
 Otherwise, we call it a \emph{touching point}.
-Equivalently, a point $p\in\partial R\cap \partial R'$ is a touching point if in an arbitrarily small ball $B$ around $p$, the boundaries $\partial R$ and $\partial R'$ can be modified by an arbitrarily small amount so that $\partial R$ and $\partial R'$ are disjoint in $B$. \hide{ In the following, we define the \emph{dual arrangement graph} for a collection of connected regions on a surface.
-Note that the notion below is a slight generalization of what we introduced in Section \ref{sec:nonpiercingimpliescrossfree}, but these are equivalent when defined on planar regions that are in general position.
-We abuse notation and also call this graph a Dual arrangement graph.
+Equivalently, a point $p\in\partial R\cap \partial R'$ is a touching point if in an arbitrarily small ball $B$ around $p$, the boundaries $\partial R$ and $\partial R'$ can be modified by an arbitrarily small amount so that $\partial R$ and $\partial R'$ are disjoint in $B$.

-\begin{definition}[Dual arrangement graph] Given a set $\mathcal{R}$ of connected regions on an oriented surface $\Sigma$.
-The dual arrangement graph $G$ has a vertex for each cell of the arrangement, and two vertices are adjacent if and only if the corresponding cells share an arc of the boundary of a region in $\mathcal{R}$, or share a touching point. \end{definition}

-It is easy to see that the dual-arrangement graph is embeddable on the same surface $\Sigma$.
-Since the regions in $\mathcal{R}$ are connected, it follows that for any region $R\in\mathcal{R}$ the subgraph of $G$ induced by cells in $R$, is connected.
-This defines a graph system $(G,\mathcal{R})$ where each region in $\mathcal{R}$ defines a connected subgraph of $G$ induced by the cells contained in it. }

 For an intersection hypergraph defined by weakly non-piercing regions $\HH$ and $\KK$ on a surface $\Sigma$, we now show that we can construct a graph $G$ embedded on $\Sigma$, and subgraphs for each $H\in\HH$ and $K\in\KK$ s.t. they induce a cross-free intersection graph system.